In honor of Alain Person

 As we are clearly concerned with the present sanitary situation, we will follow the guidelines from WHO to make this conference happen with the best safety conditions for all the participants.
 In order to enable those who will not be able to travel to attend the Meeting, the conference is planned to be hybrid, in-person and virtual.

 We believe that it is important for the community to try to realise it onsite at least partially.
 However, if the sanitary situation makes it too difficult or, if the number of people attending onsite is too little, the conference will be fully virtual.

 Please note that in case this happens, the participants who registered and paid for onsite attendance will be refunded of the difference.

-BD2021 will be held at the University of Evora in the historical Colégio de Espirito Santo from September 21-24 2021.
+BD2021 will be held in the auditorio of the University of Évora, in the historical Colégio de Espirito Santo from September 21-24 2021.